 - Are you an apple fan?
 Pick up an "Apple Passport" when you visit and make tasting notes as you enjoy adventures in flavors all through apple season!.

-Sweet with a mildly fruity flavor and tender breaking texture.
-Originally from Arkansas.
+Sweet, mildly fruity flavor and tender, breaking texture.
+Has finite shelf life.
+Circa early 1800s, originally from Arkansas.
 Ripens in mid-September.
-Circa early 1800s.

-Tart, fruity apple with a firm, breaking texture developed by Charles Arnold in Paris, Ontario, Canada.
-Ripens in late September.
-Circa 1820.
+Tart and fruity, with firm, breaking texture.
+Circa 1820, it was developed by Charles Arnold in Paris, Ontario, Canada.
+Ripens in mid-October.